 Get a Free Quote

-Having mulled over the review process in a previous blog, this week I take a tour through some classic linguistic features that are red flags to any reviewer of German to English texts.
+Having mulled over the review process in a previous blog, this week I take a tour through some classic linguistic features that are red flags when reviewing German to English translations.

 Every language has its own formulaic features, expressions that often have no literal meaning but may be added for nuance or emphasis.
 A classic example of a redundant or semi-redundant German lexical item is “dabei” which implies “during this process” or “while doing”.
 The trouble is that most English formulations that capture this meaning sound awkward and the eagle-eyed reader will soon suspect a German source even if they were not aware they were reading a translation.
 In most cases, the best solution is simply to omit the phrase as the meaning is usually clear from the context.